 The supernova remnant RCW 103 is a faint object, a challenge, but not impossible to succeeded in observing with a relatively large telescope and very dark night starry skies.
 The diffuse glow was barely glimpsed in a slightly elongated southeast to north-west direction, a degree south of gamma Normae.
 A.W.
 Rodgers, C.T.
 Campbell and J.B.
-Whiteoak compiled a catalogue of Ha-Emission Regions in the Southern Milky Way during 1955.
+Whiteoak compiled a catalogue of $H\alpha$ -Emission Regions in the Southern Milky Way during 1955.

-Popular for its unique picture, Hubble planetary nebula Menzel 3, or PK 331-1.1, also known as the Ant Nebula, situated а further south from degree RCW 103.
+Popular for its unique Hubble picture, the planetary nebula Menzel 3, or PK 331-1.1, also known as the Ant Nebula, situated a further from degree south RCW 103.
 Discovered in 1922, this planetary nebula could have been shaped by a close giant companion or a strong magnetic field.
 The faint whisper of light is slightly rectangular in a north-east to south-west direction given it an hourglass shape.
 A few faint stars could be seen embedded in the western part of the nebulosity.
 The Hubble picture resembles the head and thorax of a garden ant, resolving into a pair of fiery lobes.
 It is by no means an easy object to discern, but it's a great feeling bagging it!